TVRI (TV channel): History

 TVRI did not have the financial means to secure the rights to air the 1990 FIFA World Cup live.
 RCTI subsequently gained the rights, at a higher price.
 Such live telecasts would have affected its infrastructure.

 Starting from 16 November 1998, TVRI introduced the weekday morning broadcast from 05.30 WIB to 09.30 WIB; previously TVRI aired the morning broadcast only on Sunday, national holidays and state events.
 This airtime addition would continue until 12 July 2001, where TVRI began its full daytime broadcasts while continuing to close at night.

 In 2004, TVRI relay TVE (currently TV Edukasi) on daytime, as a partnership between TVRI and the Ministry of National Education (currently Ministry of Education, Culture, Research, and Technology).
 The relay stopped in the early 2010s.

 As the COVID-19 pandemic in Indonesia urging the government to appeal Indonesians to "work, study, and pray at home", the Ministry of Education and Culture renewed again its partnership with TVRI, this time to broadcast educational programming on a dedicated block on the TVRI network starting 13 April 2020 to 30 March 2021.
-Titled Belajar dari Rumah, the block consists of kids program Jalan Sesama for young children, instructional programming for elementary and high school students, and a parenting program on weekdays; as well as national movies at several weeknights and children, talkshow, and documentary programs at weekends.
+Titled Belajar dari Rumah, the block consists of kids programme Jalan Sesama for young children, instructional programming for elementary and high school students, and a parenting programme on weekdays; as well as national movies at several weeknights and children, talkshow, and documentary programmes at weekends.

 Until early 2021, TVRI broadcasts roughly 20–21 hours a day from 4am to midnight WIB on the next day and 21.5 hours during the month of Ramadan, making TVRI one of the few national television networks that does not broadcast 24 hours a day.
 Starting mid-April 2021 (coinciding with the beginning of Ramadan), TVRI start broadcasting throughout the day for 24 hours, later by the end of the same month, TVRI now broadcasts in 16:9 (previously in 4:3).

 Broadcast coverage

 TVRI has had 361 transmission stations (of which 129 are digital transmission stations), which are claimed to be able to reach up to 78.2% of Indonesian audiences.
 This makes TVRI a channel with the widest reach of any other television network in Indonesia.
-These transmission stations are managed by 34 regional TVRI stations throughout the country.
+These transmission stations are managed by 35 regional TVRI stations throughout the country.